articodeltd/angular-cesium/README.md

 ```

 ### MapsManagerService
-Angular cesium extends cesium api and expose additional features, but if you want to use pure cesium api you can use [MapsManagerService](https://tgftech.github.io/angular-cesium/injectables/MapsManagerService.html) to receive cesium [viewer](https://cesiumjs.org/Cesium/Build/Documentation/Viewer.html) or any other util service that was created by `ac-map`.
+Angular Cesium extends cesium api and expose additional features, but if you want to use pure cesium api you can use [MapsManagerService](https://tgftech.github.io/angular-cesium/injectables/MapsManagerService.html) to receive cesium [viewer](https://cesiumjs.org/Cesium/Build/Documentation/Viewer.html) or any other util service that was created by `ac-map`.
 ```typescript
 class MyComp {
 constructor(mapsManagerService: MapsManagerService)